Psychiatry Resident Rotations

 PGY-3 Resident Rotations

-The 12-month resident experience in outpatient psychiatry is split between Rales Jewish Family Services, Psychiatric Specialty Center, and the West Palm Beach VA Medical Center full time during year three, with 12 months of organized, continuous, and supervised outpatient experience.
+The 12-month resident experience in outpatient psychiatry is split between the Health Care District of Palm Beach County, Rales Jewish Family Services and the West Palm Beach VA Medical Center full time during year three, with 12 months of organized, continuous, and supervised outpatient experience.
 Each resident treats outpatients longitudinally, from initial evaluation to ongoing treatment of individual pharmacotherapy and psychotherapy patients, some in weekly visits.
 Residents employ multiple treatment modalities that emphasize developmental, biological, psychological, and social approaches to outpatient treatment, as well as the application of psychosocial rehabilitation techniques for management of the chronically ill.
 Residents continue to carry a portion of their outpatient caseload into year four.

 Child and Adolescent Psychiatry